terraform-ibm-modules/terraform-ibm-vpe-gateway/examples/advanced/README.md

     - The VPC is created with three subnets across the three availability zones of the region that is passed as input.
 - A security group in the VPC.
     - The security group is created with a single inbound rule that allows traffic from resources that are attached to the default VPC security group.
 This rule is added as an example.
-- Two virtual private endpoint (VPE) gateways.
-By default, one VPE to COS and another VPE to Key Protect are created.
-You can change the defaults by using the `service_endpoints` input.
+- Two virtual private endpoint (VPE) gateways are created.
+One to COS and the other VPE to Key Protect.
     - Each of the two virtual private endpoint gateways are attached to the three VPC subnets.
     - The new security group is attached to the two VPE gateways.
+- A dedicated postgresql instance with a VPE gateway from the VPC